-When result is not a special, then the OOP of the result is places in the ExportSet of the remote session.
-See the cautions on page 310.
+When the result is not a special, then the OOP of the result is placed in the ExportSet of the remote session.
+See "Important caution on Export Set of remote session" on page 311.

 Expressions that return another type of object will return an Array containing the OOP of the result.
 This should be avoided, except when performing additional remote operations on returned OOPs.
 The returned OOP is for the value of the result in the remote session, which may not exist or be resolvable in the calling session; and OOP lookup has an inherent risk of unexpected results.